tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 - Hexadecimal dump of the machine code.
 - Disassembled instructions.

 `pc 8020002e` means the currently executed instruction is `j 0x8020002e <kernel_main+0x20>`.
 This confirms that QEMU has correctly reached the `kernel_main` function.

 Our call to `core::ptr::write_bytes` has been translated by the compiler to `memset`.
-Rust uses LLVM, which in turn has some "intrinsic" functions to cover common functions [Crate core](https://doc.rust-lang.org/core/index.html).
+Rust uses LLVM, which in turn has some "intrinsic" functions to cover common functions, which you can see at [Crate core](https://doc.rust-lang.org/core/index.html).

-> [TIP!]
+> [!TIP]
 > We need to be careful about not reusing intrinsic's names in our function names.
 Creating a function called `memset` can confuse the compiler and create a recursive loop.

 Let's also check if the stack pointer (sp register) is set to the value of `__stack_top` defined in the linker script.
 The register dump shows `x2/sp 80220018`.
 To see where the linker placed `__stack_top`, check `kernel.map` file: